AlGepe/OmniSnippets_JS/docs/omni/onResult/addUnmetCondition.rst

     If you are planning to use this function make sure to set the conditions you want correctly and manage the error in a way that the user is not confused by it.
-A typical way to handle and error is to hiden the variable that will have a strange value such as ``NaN`` or ``Infinity``.
+A typical way to handle and error is to hidden the variable that will have a strange value such as ``NaN`` or ``Infinity``.